qgis/QGIS-Documentation/source/docs/training_manual/processing/interpolation.rst

 The first thing to do is to clean--up the layer, since it contains redundant points.
 These are caused by the movement of the harvester, in places where it has to do a turn or it changes its speed for some reason.
 The *Point filter* algorithm will be useful for this.
 We will use it twice, to remove points that can be considered outliers both in the upper and lower part of the distribution.

-For the first execution, use the following parameter values.
+For the first execution, use the following parameter values. [**Note**: this does not work, resulting file empty]

 .. image:: img/interpolation/filter.png